Stock market today: Wall Street drifts after 10-year yield nears 5% and oil prices ease back

-NEW YORK (AP) — Wall Street isn’t moving much Thursday, but a swirl of competing forces are pushing and pulling on both the stock and bond markets under the seemingly calm surface.
+NEW YORK (AP) — Wall Street isn’t moving much Thursday, but a swirl of competing forces are pushing and pulling on financial markets under the seemingly calm surface.

-The S&P 500 was virtually unchanged in early trading following a mixed set of profit reports and forecasts from Tesla and other influential stocks.
-The Dow Jones Industrial Average was up 42 points, or 0.1%, as of 9:45 a.m.
-Eastern time, and the Nasdaq composite was flat.
+The S&P 500 was 0.3% lower in morning trading following a mixed set of profit reports from Tesla and other influential stocks.
+The Dow Jones Industrial Average was down 135 points, or 0.4%, as of 10:30 a.m.
+Eastern time, and the Nasdaq composite was 0.1% lower.

 Crude oil prices, meanwhile, gave back some of their big jump from a day before, which was launched by worries that war in the Middle East could lead to disruptions of supplies.